Can You File Bankruptcy on Student Loans? Yes. Here's How.

 Key Takeaways

-• As of mid-2024, 98% of court decisions under the new process have granted full or partial student loan discharges, giving hope to borrowers who may have felt stuck before.
+In the first year of the new process, 98% of court decisions granted full or partial student loan discharges, giving hope to borrowers who may have felt stuck before.

 Can Filing Bankruptcy Help You Get Rid of Student Loan Debt?